 DAY – I : Rudra Prayag to Joshimath

-My taxi was taking halt on every nooks and every corner, just to wait for more passengers to fill up few empty seats.
-It was a harrowing travel for 3 hours and I finally Pipalkoti.
-There I changed to yet another taxi, the third time.
-I reached the next big town, Joshimath at around 4.30 pm.
+My taxi was taking halt on every nooks and every corner, just to find more passengers to fill up few of his empty seats.
+It was a harassing experience of travelling for 3 hours and to finally reach Pipalkoti.
+The route has been back breaking experience.
+There was still time, for the sun to set.
+And I had to force myself to undertake, a yet another taxi ride to reach my next big town, Joshimath.
+Hail Badri Maharaj !!

 Pic credit : Krishna Priya

 My body was aching (sharir ke sare purzze purzze hil gaye) and so I was desperately needed to take rest.
 I futilely searched for a decent lodge for the next another hour.
 It seemed all hotels and lodges had got already booked and with the evening Sun setting fast I tried my luck in a Dormitory.
 I finally found a good enough dormitory to settle my aching back.
 The dormitory charged me Rs 150.
 The hall where my dorm was having a huge hall with 16 beds arranged in a neat parallel fashion.
 Seven beds were already occupied by military personnel who could be seen sleeping in their deep slumber on to the far left corners beds of the hall .
 Leaving me, two other were, few old man in a monk attire.
 After taking few hour of rest, I went out to have tea and snacks.
 I was Damn hungry.